The asymptotic charges of Curtright dual graviton and Curtright extensions of BMS algebra

 Summing all contributions, one finds

 in agreement with the dimension of the irreducible $\mathrm{GL}(D-1,1)$ representation associated with the Young diagram $(2,1)$.
+For the specific case of $D=5$ we have

 Since we are interested in irreducible representation of $\mathrm{SO}(D-1,1)$ we need to require the vanishing of the unique trace of the Curtright field.
 However, the traceless condition is not gauge invariant, therefore, as in the graviton case, we are going to require it on-shell ensuring a compatibility condition with other gauge fixing.\\

 Let us discuss the gauge and gauge-for-gauge fixing.
 In order to reduce the equations of motion \eqref{eomfs} to a massless wave equation we have to require that